 Where a 2/3 majority of judges indicate there is not enough evidence of Modern Jive dance, the couple will be disqualified.
-This rule also extends to our ‘Modern Jive Cabaret’ (which we see as a showcase of Modern Jive) and Team Events.
+This rule also extends to our ‘Modern Jive Showcase’ (which should be a showcase of Modern Jive) and Team Events.

 Further break down of things judges are looking for: